 It’d make perfect sense that businesses trying to target the above-mentioned associations would go for blue as their brand color.
-And brand color extends beyond just the logo or brand mark.
+And brand color extends beyond just the logo design.
 It’s used consistently throughout the company’s social media channels, website color scheme, products, packaging, etc.

-We already mentioned that blue is the most commonly used hue in logos and brand marks.
+We already mentioned that blue is the most commonly used hue in logo design.
 But when you throw a closer look, you notice that specific industries and markets stand out, as the color heavily dominates them.
-Let’s discover what those industries are and why they choose to resort to blue of all colors.
+Let’s discover what those industries are and why they choose to resort to blue out of all colors.

-Did you know that over 75% of credit card brands use blue in their logos?
+Did you know that over 75% of credit card brands use blue in their logo design?
 This is hardly surprising since banks and financial institutions in general deal with their customers’ money.
 And no financial transaction would be possible without one critical factor — trust.

 Every financial business strives to establish itself as a company that can be trusted and relied on.
-Being the symbol of responsibility, honesty, and dependability, blue gets the job done quite efficiently.
-The impact that blue logos have on clients might be slight and subliminal, but research shows that banks are persistent in their use of blue, and it’s not likely to change anytime soon.
+Being the symbol of responsibility, honesty, and dependability, blue logos get the job done quite efficiently.
+The impact of blue logos on clients might be slight and subliminal, but research shows that banks are persistent in their use of blue, and it’s not likely to change anytime soon.